-Every student has a number of options that he or she and strive for relative to their educational goals, from taking one or two classes in a specific subject matter to attaining an Associate Degree with the intent to transfer to another school in hopes of earning further degrees.
+Every student has a number of options that he or she can strive for relative to their educational goals, from taking one or two classes in a specific subject matter to attaining an Associate Degree with the intent to transfer to another school in hopes of earning further degrees.
 Some of those options are discussed and layed out here; seeing a counselor will further clarify your choices and assist you in making the best choices for you.

 Associate Degree with Emphasis on Occupational/Vocational Preparation

 Students planning to earn an Associate Degree with emphasis on occupational/vocational preparation, and who have no plans to pursue a bachelor's degree, must follow the requirements listed in the catalog.